Ron Hornaday Jr.: Brief Cup Series return

 On January 21, 2015, Curtis Key's The Motorsports Group announced that Hornaday would be their primary driver for 2015, running the No. 30 Chevy in the Sprint Cup Series.
 It marked Hornaday's first return to the Cup Series since 2003.
 The primary sponsor was announced as Hornaday's Truck sponsor, Smokey Mountain Herbal Snuff.

 In his first attempt, Hornaday failed to qualify for the Daytona 500 after posting the slowest time in qualifying and then lacking the necessary speed to stay in the draft in his Budweiser Duel race.
 In his second attempt, Hornaday qualified and made his first race in 12 years.
-Hornaday finished 42nd due to his rear gear breaking.
+Hornaday finished 42nd due to a breaking in his rear gear.
 His team skipped the next three races in the West Coast swing to prepare for Martinsville.
 He did not qualify after wrecking his car during qualifying.
 After Hornaday once again failed to qualify at Bristol, he and the team parted ways.

 On his brief return to Sprint Cup competition and his sudden retirement, Hornaday said in a 2016 interview, "That was helping a team get started and all that stuff.
 It didn’t seem to work out.
 I was always the guy, I told my wife that I’m not going to go out there and ride around just for a paycheck.
 If I wasn’t competitive I wasn’t going to do it.
 That (opportunity) didn’t work out.
 But I’ve got a lot of opportunities.
 People call me and say, ‘Hey, do you want to drive Martinsville?’
 I said ‘Yeah, I’d love to.’
 And they’d say, ‘Well, how much money can you bring?’
 That ain’t racing to me anymore so…it’s back to dirt racing and having fun.”

 Hornaday has not raced in NASCAR since.
 He is currently a dirt modified chassis builder, owning Hornaday Race Cars.